executablebooks/MyST-NB/docs/use/glue.md

   name: python3
 ---

-(glue)=
+(glue/main)=

 # Insert variables into pages with `glue`

-You often wish to run analyses in one notebook and insert them into your documents text elsewhere.
+You often wish to run analyses in a notebook and insert them into your documents text elsewhere.
 For example, if you'd like to include a figure, or if you want to cite a statistic that you have run.

-The **`glue` submodule** allows you to add a key to variables in a notebook, then display those variables in your book by referencing the key.
+The **`glue` submodule** allows you to add a key to variables in a notebook code cell, then display those variables in a Markdown cell by referencing the key.

 This page describes how to add keys to variables in notebooks, and how to insert them into your book's content in a variety of ways.[^download]